 The NEAC lost D'Youville College at the conclusion of 2008-2009.
 In 2009-2010, the NEAC welcomed the College of St. Elizabeth and Penn State - Abington as full members.
 The NEAC also began a three year partnership with the North Atlantic Conference in the sports of baseball, women's lacrosse, and men's and women's tennis.
 Departing the NEAC at the conclusion of 2010 were associate members the University of Dallas and SUNY Oneonta.

 The NEAC is an NCAA Division III recognized conference with a wide geographic spread that includes institutions in New York, New Jersey, Pennsylvania and Washington, D.C.
-In 2011-2012, the NEAC offers NCAA automatic qualifiers in the sports of baseball, men's and women's basketball, men's golf, men's and women's soccer, softball, men's and women's tennis, and women's volleyball.
-The conference also offers men's and women's cross country, men's and women's lacrosse and men's and women's swimming & diving.
-While young, the NEAC has proven to be a respectable conference that has sent several teams to post-season competition to participate in various NCAA, ECAC, and NCCAA tournaments.
+As of 2014-15, the NEAC offers NCAA automatic qualifiers in the sports of baseball, men's and women's basketball, men's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's tennis, and women's volleyball.
+The conference also offers men's and women's cross country, men's and women's swimming & diving and men's volleyball.
+While young, the NEAC has proven to be a respectable conference that has sent several teams to postseason competition to participate in various NCAA, ECAC, and NCCAA tournaments.

 While there is wide membership diversity, the conference promotes strong NCAA competition, the ideals of sportsmanship, and support of the education of the student-athlete.
 We also have proven to have strong leadership from the President's Council, strong dedication from the Athletic Directors, strong vision from the coaches and other groups, and sincere interest from the Student-Athlete Advisory Committee to successfully prove ourselves to other member conferences and institutions.